-Isreali Fitness Model Avital Cohen Shows Off Bombshell Body In Pink Bikini For Breast Cancer Awareness Month
+Israeli Fitness Model Avital Cohen Shows Off Bombshell Body In Pink Bikini For Breast Cancer Awareness Month

-Avital Cohen is no stranger to wearing bikinis in her Instagram photos but this time she’s doing it for a good cause.
+Avital Cohen is no stranger to wearing bikinis in her Instagram photos, but this time, she’s doing it for a good cause.

-On Thursday, the Isreali fitness model uploaded a photo of herself rocking a pink bikini to raise awareness about breast cancer month.
+On Thursday, the Israeli fitness model uploaded a photo of herself rocking a pink bikini to raise awareness about breast cancer prevention.
 In the photo, the brunette beauty flaunts her cleavage and insanely toned abs as she runs a hand through her wind-tossed hair.

-Wearing pink during October to bring attention to the disease is a common practice since this is recognized the world over as Breast Cancer Awareness month.

-But in the caption, Avital revealed that she has a special connection to the disease.
+Wearing pink during October to bring attention to the disease is a common practice since this is recognized the world over as Breast Cancer Awareness Month.
+However, in the caption, Avital revealed that she has a special connection to the disease.

 “My strength, my hearth… Whom I call MOM was diagnosed with breast cancer 2 months ago and had surgery 3 weeks ago,” she revealed.
-“Having #BreastCancer is difficult not just in the person who has it, but also on the entire family.
+“Having #BreastCancer is difficult not just in the person who has it, but also on the entire family.”

-The model added a heartwarming tribute to her mother who she called a warrior.
+The model added a heartwarming tribute to her mother, who she called a warrior.

 “I believe as you do that laughing is the best medicine,” she continued.
 “I believe in being strong when everything “seems to go wrong” and yes I believe in miracles.”

-She went on to encourage women to get checked for breast cancer by a doctor, to increase the chances of early detection which can be life-saving.
+She went on to encourage women to get checked for breast cancer by a doctor to increase the chances of early detection, which can be life-saving.

 View this post on Instagram